Humphries, Pvt. Quincey A.

 The Adjutant General

-In 1945, the records kept by the POWs were recovered.
-In addition, LD Marrs who had been a member of his tank crew survived the war and was interviewed by the War Department.
-Jim was declared dead by the U.S. Army as of February 1, 1946.
+In 1945, the records kept by the POWs at Camp O’Donnell, Cabanatuan POW Camp, and Bilibid Prison were recovered.
+In addition, LD Marrs who had been a member of Jim’s tank crew survived the war and was interviewed by the War Department.
+The U.S. Army on February 1, 1946, declared a Finding of Death had been made by the Quartermaster Corps in Jim’s case.
 The family received another letter from the War Department.
+The letter was followed by another letter.

 May 14, 1946.